-Twenty years ago, Essential Baking was merely two men selling bread at the Fremont Farmers Market in Seattle.
+Over twenty years ago, Essential Baking began with two men selling bread at the Fremont Farmers Market in Seattle.
 Today, the company boasts four bakery café locations and a wholesale operation that supplies to restaurants, grocery stores, and coffee shops across the Pacific Northwest.

 Bob Grey is relatively new to Essential Baking, joining them as CFO two and a half years ago, but he is knowledgeable about the company and its history.
 Moreover, he is committed to its future.

-While the company has expanded exponentially, it seems, Bob says Essential Baking has not and will not deviate from its cause.
+Though the company has expanded exponentially, Bob says Essential Baking will not deviate from its cause.
 “We believe in the organic proposition,” Bob says.
 “We believe it provides the great bread we want to give our customers.
 We’re very loyal to staying organic.
 That won’t change.”
-While he admits that remaining true to this is difficult – citing that organic prices have almost doubled since he joined Essential Baking – Bob refuses to compromise this commitment to remaining artisan and organic.
+While he admits that remaining true to this ideal is difficult—citing that organic prices have almost doubled since he joined Essential Baking—Bob refuses to compromise this commitment to remaining artisan and organic.

 When Bob joined Essential Baking, the owners challenged him to research software options.
-They had been using TwinPeaks software, but they wanted to make sure they were using the one that would best provide the “platform for their growth.”
-Bob explored other software systems throughout the world, but after investigation, he realized the smartest move was to continue with TwinPeaks.
+They had been using TwinPeaks software, but they wanted to make sure they were using the one that would best provide the best platform for their growth.
+Bob explored other software systems throughout the world, but after a thorough investigation, he realized the smartest move was to continue with TwinPeaks.
 “I want to make sure the software is growing with us,” Bob says.
-“And TwinPeaks is committed to that.”
+“And [TwinPeaks is] committed to that.”